RealOrangeOne/docker-db-auto-backup/README.md

 Mount your backup directory as `/var/backups`.
 Backups will be saved here based on the name of the container.
 Backups are not dated or compressed.

 Backups run daily, using cron's daily timer.

+Additionally, there is support for [healthchecks.io](https://healthchecks.io). `$HEALTHCHECKS_ID` can be used to specify the id to ping.
+If you're using a self-hosted instance, set `$HEALTHCHECKS_HOST`.